Lal Chand Ukrani

-Lal Chand Ukrani is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from June 2013 to May 2018.
+Dr. Lal Chand Ukrani is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from June 2013 to May 2018.
 He has been elected again to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party on reserved seat for minorities in 2018 Pakistani general election.

 Early life and education

-He was born on 1 February 1969 in Jamshoro.
+Dr. Lal Chand Ukrani was born on 1 February 1969 in Jamshoro.

 He has done Bachelor of Medicine and Bachelor of Surgery from Liaquat University of Medical Health Sciences, Jamshoro.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party on reserved seat for minorities in the 2013 Pakistani general election.
+Dr. Lal Chand Ukrani was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party on reserved seat for minorities in the 2013 Pakistani general election.

 He has been elected again to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party on reserved seat for minorities in the 2018 Pakistani general election.